Sana-chan16/jack-en-poy-game-project/README.md

 ### ✅ Option 1: Using PHP Built-in Server (Recommended)

 1. Make sure **PHP** is installed on your computer.
-    - You can check by running:
+    - Check by running:
       ```bash
       php -v
       ```

-2. Open your terminal (or VS Code terminal) and navigate to the project folder:
+2. Open your terminal (or VS Code terminal) and go to the project folder:
     ```bash
     cd path/to/your/project
     ```